 Several over-the-counter ear drops are available as well.
 Most are homeopathic, meaning they are made from natural ingredients.
 Several studies have shown homeopathic medicines relieve pain and help ear infections heal more quickly.

 Sleeping position can also affect your ear infection healing time.
-Sleeping while sitting up can help drain the fluid from your ear.
+Sleeping while sitting up or resting your head on two or more pillows can help drain the fluid from your ear.
 This may help to relieve pressure and reduce pain.

 Lastly, the natural substance xylitol might help prevent ear infections in children.
 Xylitol can be found in chewing gums or lozenges, and it’s naturally found in fruit and vegetable fibers.
 Many studies have shown success in preventing ear infections using xylitol.

-There are also several options you can take to avoid ear infections for yourself or your child.
+There are also several things you can do to avoid ear infections for yourself or your child.
 These include:

 - Avoiding common colds and flu.
 Wash your hands frequently, sneeze into your elbow, and make sure you and your child get your flu vaccine and other vaccines recommended by your doctor.